-The Audit Committee is composed of two outside directors and one full-time director who does not concurrently serve as an executive officer and does not execute business operations.
+As of March 31, 2022, the Audit Committee is composed of two outside directors and one full-time director who does not concurrently serve as an executive officer and does not execute business operations.
 All members of the Audit Committee must be independent pursuant to the Sarbanes-Oxley Act of the United States, as well as related Securities and Exchange Commission rules and New York Stock Exchange rules, and in principle one or more members of the Audit Committee must be financial experts.

-Noriaki Shimazaki, Chairman of the Audit Committee (and outside director), has a wealth of experience in corporate management, and is a Financial Expert pursuant to the US Sarbanes-Oxley Act with a considerable degree of knowledge regarding finance and accounting.
-Audit Committee member (and outside director) Mari Sono has a high level of expertise in corporate accounting due to her many years of experience as a Certified Public Accountant.
-Naoto Miyashita, who served as the full-time Audit Committee member through June 21, 2021, has a wealth of experience and knowledge in the field of compliance, having worked for many years in the legal and compliance affairs of securities companies including the Company, serving as Nomura Group's Chief Compliance Officer.
+Noriaki Shimazaki, chairperson of the Audit Committee (and outside director), has a wealth of experience in corporate management and is a Financial Expert pursuant to the US Sarbanes-Oxley Act, and Audit Committee member (and outside director) Mari Sono has many years of experience as a Certified Public Accountant.
+They both have a considerable degree of knowledge regarding finance and accounting.
+Hisato Miyashita, who served as the full-time Audit Committee member through June 21, 2021, had a wealth of experience and knowledge in the field of compliance, having worked for many years in the legal and compliance affairs of securities companies including the Company, serving as Nomura Group's Chief Compliance Officer.
 Also, Shoji Ogawa, who was appointed as the full-time Audit Committee member on June 21, 2021, was in charge of Group Internal Audit, and in this and other ways has amassed extensive experience and knowledge in the fields of Nomura Group's governance, internal control and internal audits.
+Also, Victor Chu, who has a wealth of experience in corporate management and the financial industry and a high level of expertise regarding laws, regulations, and corporate governance, was appointed as an Audit Committee member on June 20, 2022, and from that time the Audit Committee is composed of three outside directors and one full-time director who does not concurrently serve as an executive officer and does not execute business operations.

 In order to increase the effectiveness of audits by the Audit Committee, a full-time director who does not concurrently serve as an executive officer may be appointed as necessary as a full-time Audit Committee member or an "Audit Mission Director."
 Furthermore, the Company has established the "Office of Non-Executive Directors and Audit Committee" as a department dedicated to supporting the duties of the Audit Committee and directors.
 To ensure the independence of the Office of Non-Executive Directors and Audit Committee from business execution, its employees are evaluated by either the Audit Committee or an Audit Committee member designated by the Audit Committee.
-Furthermore, the consent of either the Audit Committee or an Audit Committee member designated by the Audit Committee, ransfer, or discipline of such employees.
+Furthermore, the consent of either the Audit Committee or an Audit Committee member designated by the Audit Committee.
+Furthermore, the consent of either the Audit Committee or an Audit Committee member designated by the Audit Committee is required for the hiring, transfer, or discipline of such employees.